Jaysun12345/jeng8615-tracker-deco2017/README.md

 ![hi-fidelity mockups](/img/screenshots/hi-fidelity-mockups.png)

-Features that added little to the prototype were removed for exampple:
+Features that added little to the prototype were removed for example:

 Action bar:
 ![action bar](/img/screenshots/action-bar.png)